libukai/WriterAI/README.md

 - Inside the open or active editor click the ` + ` icon that often appears on the left

-- When you first use ScribeAI whether by `Ask AI` or `AI Edit`, it will ask you for your OpenAI API key.
+- When you first use WriterAI whether by `Ask AI` or `AI Edit`, it will ask you for your OpenAI API key.
 This is used by the extension to access the API and is only sent to OpenAI.
 <p align="center">
   <img src="./apiKeyInput.png" />
 </p>